marqdouj/FluentUI/README.md

 - This is a collection of custom FluentUI components and helper classes that I have created for my projects.
 - A demo of this and all of my NuGet packages can be found [here](https://github.com/marqdouj/Blazor-Demos/).

+# ANNOUNCEMENT
+- The ***CircleImage*** and ***SlideShow*** components do not require the FluentUI.
+- These components have been added to the [Marqdouj.HtmlComponents](https://www.nuget.org/packages/Marqdouj.HtmlComponents/) NuGet package.
+- That package supports .NET 8.0 and does not rely on the Fluent UI.

 ## NuGet Package
 - https://www.nuget.org/packages/Marqdouj.FluentUI/